Improve how we work, live and play.

-Entry to the Master of Health Promotion program requires a Bachelor’s degree (AQF Level 7), or equivalent, from a recognised higher education institution.
+Entry to the Master of Health Promotion program requires completion of a recognised Bachelor’s degree or equivalent from a recognised higher education institution.
 If you have a Bachelor degree in the same discipline you may be eligible to receive credit of up to 48 units (4 courses).
 Non-graduates with extensive relevant industry experience may be considered on a case-by-case basis.

 Graduates are eligible for membership of the Australian Health Promotion Association, the Public Health Association of Australia, and the International Union for Health Promotion and Education.